carlosperate/awesome-microbit/README.md

 - [Teaching Physical Computing to 5-11 year olds](https://www.futurelearn.com/courses/teaching-physical-computing-to-5-to-11-year-olds) - Introduction to the world of physical computing with a Crumble or a BBC micro:bit, and learn how it can encourage learners to use their imaginations to solve problems and develop new ideas.
 - [Electronics, MicroPython, and BBC micro:bit Bootcamp](https://www.udemy.com/course/electronics-micropython-and-bbc-microbit-bootcamp/) - Learn the basics of electronics, MicroPython, and the BBC micro:bit in detail in a single course.
 - [Build a Physical Computing Prototype](https://www.futurelearn.com/courses/build-a-physical-computing-prototype) - On this course you’ll learn what’s inside the devices we all use every day, come to understand how they work, and ultimately learn to create your own physical computing prototype.
+- [Teaching with Physical Computing](https://www.edx.org/course/teaching-with-physical-computing-course-1-introduction-to-project-based-learning) - Introduces the fundamental concepts underpinning Project-Based Learning, and how you can apply it with programmable devices to bring STEM & Computing to life in the classroom.

 ## 👪 Community